-Between 1st April 2009 and 31 August 2010, the Group acquired a further 207 Km2 of 3D seismic in the north-west portion of the Block, bringing the total amount of 3D seismic data acquired to date to 873 km2, covering 21.68% area of the Block.
-The Group also has 1,037 Km2 of 2D seismic covering 25.75% area of the Block.
+Between 1st April 2009 and 31 August 2010, the Group acquired a further 207 Km2 of 3D seismic in the north-west portion of the Block, brings the total amount of 3D seismic data acquired to date to 873 km2, covering 21.68% of the Block.
+The Group also has 1,037 Km2 of 2D seismic covering a 25.75% of the block.
 The seismic data acquired greatly enhances the group's analysis and interpretation of the Block and supports the ongoing drilling activities.